hxruhime/osu-tp/README.md

 - [IN GAME | Demonstration of recreating this behavior ARTIFICALLY through use of "maple.software"](https://streamable.com/itnxj6)

 It is still not 100% that this behavior is due to osu!, Gamon, or other unkown / unconsidered factors, but so far this seems to be the most logical explaination.
+More testing is required.

+It is also not known if being in or out of play has any affect on this behavior.

 ***So far, this appears to NOT happen with:***
 - XP-PEN PenTablet
 - OpenTabletDriver